-Mamata Banerjee govt to challenge HC order before division bench tomorrow
+Mamata Banerjee govt to challenge Calcutta HC order allowing BJP Rath Yatra

 Kolkata, Dec 20: The West Bengal government is likely to challenge the Calcultta High Court's order that allowed the Bharatiya Janata Party (BJP) to hold rath yatra rallies in the state.